isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

-   Kea 3.1.7 added another special class ``REJECT`` which works in a similar way to the ``DROP`` class but instead to drop the incoming query on the floor it skips the lease allocation part so the IAs in the response will get NoAddrsAvail or NoPrefixAvail error codes.
+   Kea 3.1.7 added another special class ``REJECT`` which works in a similar way to the ``DROP`` class but instead to drop the incoming query on the floor it skips the lease allocation part so the IAs in the response will get NoAddrsAvail or NoPrefixAvail status codes.

 Defining and Using Custom Classes